YoungokCha/antenna_keyword/README.md

 prediction = model_att.predict(test_generator)

 ```
-Following plot is illustrated the prediction results for next 4 years (from year of 2022 to 2026) both with attention layer and withuout attention layer.
+Following plot illustrates the prediction results for next 4 years (from year of 2022 to 2026) both with attention layer and withuout attention layer.

 ![image](https://user-images.githubusercontent.com/48100788/181509462-1f35f180-2df0-47da-8158-066e712a35f4.png)